antoniom/closed-interval/README.md

 Range.is<T>(element: T, comparator: Comparator<T> | null = null): Range<T>
 ```

-Obtains a range using the specified element as both the minimum and maximum in this range.
+Creates a range using the specified element as both the minimum and maximum in this range.

 The range uses the natural ordering of the elements (when applicable) to determine where values lie in the range unless a comparator is passed.